Kitware/HPCCloud-deploy/sge-osx-cluster.md

 Configuring your network

-    $ hostname
-        >>> your host name
+    $ hostname # => your host name

-    $ ifconfig
-        >>> Find your ip
+    $ ifconfig # => Find your IP, you can also do this from the Network panel in System Preferences
     $ sudo emacs /etc/hosts

-        # Add your hostname with your IP so they are not bound to localhost
+        # Add your hostname with your IP so they are not bound to localhost, e.g:
-        10.160.1.127    melmac Melmac.local
+        201.10.5.1    hal hal.local

 ## Download and build Grid Engine